 A. Yes.
 Our housing options all include free wireless Internet access.
 We strongly recommend that you see the Internet Access section for important information on Internet services.

 Q. How are roommates assigned?
 Can I pick my roommate(s)?

 A. Roommates are assigned based on the housing questions that students fill out prior to departure.
 We take into consideration your stated lifestyle habits and roommate requests, if any.
 While we do our best to satisfy your requests, we cannot guarantee that you will be assigned your requested roommate.
-Please note that each apartment is same-sex only.
+Please note that each room/ apartment is same-sex only.

 Q. Am I guaranteed to get my first choice of housing?

 A. While we cannot guarantee that each student will be assigned to his or her first choice of housing, we make every effort to ensure that the assigned housing option meets the students’ needs.